top of page

-Kitten Care & Vaccinations
+Kitten Care

-The first wellness exam is crucial in establishing the health of your kitten, so it is important to bring your kitten in for an exam as soon as possible.
-Premature kittens may suffer more from medical issues as their immune system is not fully mature, and may be more susceptible to certain health issues.
-Kittens that have not had adequate medical care prior to adoption may have pre-existing conditions that need to be addressed.
-At Central Valley Animal Hospital, our kitten exam will ensure that your new companion will be on his or her way to growing up healthy and strong.
+Premature kittens may suffer more from medical issues, as their immune systems are not fully mature and may be more susceptible to certain health issues.
+Kittens who have not had adequate medical care prior to adoption may have pre-existing conditions that need to be addressed.
+At Central Valley Animal Hospital, our kitten exam will ensure that your new companion will be on their way to growing up healthy and strong.

 YOUR KITTEN’S FIRST VISIT